What Does Training for Reigning Mean?

-The “fruit of the Spirit” – “love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22, 23) – is grown in ‘bad’ not ‘good’ soil; meaning, it is easy to be patient with or kind to people who don’t tax your patience and are not unkind to you.
-That doesn’t require Spirit-filled empowering; just human common sense.
-As Jesus said, “Do not even the tax collectors do the same?”
+The “fruit of the Spirit”—“love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22, 23)—is grown in ‘bad’ not ‘good’ soil; meaning, it is easy to be patient with or kind to people who don’t tax your patience and are not unkind to you.
+That doesn’t require Spirit-filled empowering; just common sense.
+As Jesus asked, “Do not even the tax collectors do the same?”
 (Matthew 5:46).
 But when you’re on the journey with people who do exercise your patience, whose imperfections expose your own, then it is only our commitment to walk in the Spirit that will produce the nature of Christ within us.

 What’s more, have you noticed who the beneficiaries of the “fruit of the Spirit” are?
 Yes, God desires that we bear fruit that brings Him glory (John 15:8), but most of the nine words used in this passage are directed man-ward not God-ward.
 The immediate beneficiaries of our joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness and self-control are people, not God (even though this certainly blesses Him no end).
 Jesus affirmed that God is glorified when others are the beneficiaries of our faith (Matthew 5:16).